Resources | International and Comparative Education Program | International & Transcultural StudiesSkip to content Skip to main navigation

 The Student Handbook provides information on our program, faculty and staff, courses, requirements, and student resources.

-In addition to reviewing this guide, please explore the program website, talk to current students, and read the weekly ICE Program email, called Notes from Grace Dodge Hall.
+In addition to reviewing this guide, please explore the program website, talk to current students, and read the weekly International and Comparative Education Program email, called Notes from Grace Dodge Hall.

-Every Fall, the ICE program compiles a newsletter that highlights and gives an account of what has been happening in the program throughout the year.
-You can find news and updates ranging from faculty publications and research, Teachers College and ICE events, student achievement and fellowship recipients to alumni profiles.
+Every Fall, the International and Comparative Education program compiles a newsletter that highlights and gives an account of what has been happening in the program throughout the year.
+You can find news and updates ranging from faculty publications and research, Teachers College and Program events, student achievement and fellowship recipients to alumni profiles.

 Here are the previous editions of our newsletter:

 If you have any interesting stories to share about the program or would like to be highlighted as a student or an alumni, please reach out to our doctoral fellow Erina Iwasaki at firstname.lastname@example.org.